AyanoNK/the-batch-rag/langchain_backend/README.md

-# TODO: REWRITE README: The Batch RAG Backend
+# The Batch RAG Backend

 This is the backend for The Batch RAG, a website tailored to put weekly news about AI.